donvis/CX1115-Mini-Project/README.md

 * 22nd Apr (Thu): 1107 Test in da Morning -> Remaining of the day: Completion of problem + Conclusion (Overdue by a bit)
 * 23rd Apr (Fri): Completion of Coding + PPT Slide,
                  QA on the Problem + Recording -> To be completed by Kelvin

+* Removed Older version that are deemed not needed